JuHo-Jung/HiQuE/README.md

 # HiQuE: Hierarchical Question Embedding Network for Multimodal Depression Detection

+Official code for [ACM CIKM 2024] HiQuE

 ## Introduction

+HiQuE is designed for multimodal depression detection through hierarchical question embedding.

 ## Code Description

-HiQuE
+### HiQuE Components

-- whisper_segment.py: extract transcript, timestamp (start and end point) from interview wav file
+- whisper_segment.py: Extracts transcript and timestamps (start and end points) from interview WAV files.
-- preprocess.py: map
+- preprocess.py: Maps data.
-- split_wav.py: split interview sequence into each question-answer pairs
+- split_wav.py: Splits interview sequences into individual question-answer pairs.
-- similarity.py: bert-score based similarity question mapping (topic, topic idx, topic question)
+- similarity.py: Performs BERT-score-based similarity question mapping (topic, topic index, topic question).
-- Feature extraction: extract audio,
+- Feature extraction: Extracts audio, visual, and text features:
-  - extract_audio.py: extract audio feature
+  - extract_audio.py: Extracts audio features.
-  - extract_visual.py: extract visual feature
+  - extract_visual.py: Extracts visual features.
-  - extract_bert.py: extract text feature
+  - extract_bert.py: Extracts text features.
-- fusionmodel.py: proposed model
+- fusionmodel.py: Contains the proposed model.
-- hique.py: training and testing the model
+- hique.py: Handles model training and testing.

-Embedding
+### Embedding

-- text, audio embedding code using various encoder
+Code for text and audio embedding using various encoders.

 ## Method
-We initially utilized Whisper to transcribe WAV audio files.
-Subsequently, we assumed ellie as the questioner and divided the roles into the interviewer (ellie) and interviewee (participant).
-Although not executed due to time constraints, applying ASR algorithms during this process could potentially yield more accurate tagging.
-Next, we calculated the semantic similarity between the interviewer's questions and the 85 predefined questions from Appendix E using the bert-score metric.
-An example of the outcomes of this question mapping is as follows:

-Before mapping (Raw) -> After mapping (Question Embedding)
+1. Transcription: Used Whisper to transcribe WAV audio files.

+2. Role Identification: Assumed 'ellie' as the questioner, distinguishing interviewer (ellie) and interviewee (participant).

+- Note: Implementing ASR algorithms could improve tagging accuracy.

+3. Semantic Similarity: Calculated similarity between interviewer's questions and 85 predefined questions from Appendix E using the BERT-score metric.

+- Example Mappings:
-ex1.
-You travel? -> Do you travel a lot (main)
+  - Before: "You travel?" -> After: "Do you travel a lot (main)"

-ex2.
-Can you be a little bit more specific? ->  Can you give me an example of that (follow-up)
+  - Before: "Can you be a little bit more specific?" -> After: "Can you give me an example of that (follow-up)"

-ex3.
-What do you decide to do now? -> What do you do now (main)
+  - Before: "What do you decide to do now?" -> After: "What do you do now (main)"

-ex4.
-Where are you from? ->  Where are you from originally (main)
+  - Before: "Where are you from?" -> After: "Where are you from originally (main)"

-ex5.
-How many of your kids? ->  Tell me about your kids (main)
+  - Before: "How many of your kids?" -> After: "Tell me about your kids (main)"

-After completing the question mapping, the subsequent steps of the process (question elaboration, hierarchical position elaboration, feature extraction) remained consistent with the methodologies detailed in our paper.
-We then proceeded with binary classification to differentiate between depression and normal states.
+4. Subsequent Steps: Followed methodologies from our paper for question elaboration, hierarchical position elaboration, and feature extraction.

+5. Classification: Conducted binary classification to distinguish between depression and normal states.

 ## Limitations :